FriendUPCloud/SubEther/README.md

 Chat room
 ---------

-You will find many of our developers and users on our Discord / IRC channel / chat room.
-Please choose a unique nick and join using the links below.
+You will find many of our developers and users on our Discord.

 Discord: https://discord.gg/HQ93NFG
 E-mail: cas@friendup.cloud